How to split two-dimensional Jacobians: a geometric construction: Fiber product of a cover with itself

 \end{lemma}

-\Cref{lemma: L tensor L over K} explains how the number of connected components $r$ of $Z$ depends on Galois-theoretic information about the cover $\pi\colon Y \to X$ or, equivalently, of the extension $ k(Y)/\pi^\ast k(X)$.
-Concretely, given explicitly the cover $\pi$ (as algebraic morphism between explicitly given algebraic curves $X$ and $Y$, for example), one can compute a polynomial $f$ such that $k(Y)\simeq k(X)[t]/(f)$, as in the statement of the lemma, its decomposition into simple factors over $L=k(Y)$, and therefore the number $r$ of connected components of $Z$.
+Concretely, when the cover $\pi$ is given explicitly, one can compute a polynomial $f$ such that $k(Y)\simeq k(X)[t]/(f)$, its decomposition into simple factors over $L=k(Y)$, as in the statement of \Cref{lemma: L tensor L over K}, and therefore the number of connected components of $Y\times_XY$.

-\begin{example}[the Galois case] Suppose that $\pi\colon Y \to X$ is a normal cover or, equivalently, that $k(Y)/\pi^\ast k(X)$ is a normal extension.
-Let $G$ be the Galois group of $\pi$.
+\begin{example}[the Galois case] Suppose that $\pi\colon Y \to X$ is a normal cover or, equivalently, that $k(Y)/\pi^\ast k(X)$ is a normal extension with Galois group $G$.
 This is an extremely restrictive condition: if $\pi$ is normal, all points in a fiber $\pi^{-1}(x)$ have the same ramification degree \cite[Proposition 3.2.10]{Tamas}.
 From the computation in \Cref{remark: the famous 3 cases} it follows that there are only a few possible ramification types for $\pi$.
-The degree $n$ of $\pi$ is limited: at most, a fiber containing a ramified point, contains two doubly ramified ones, and therefore $n \leq 4 $.
+The degree $n$ of $\pi$ (which is equal to the cardinality of $G$) is bounded: at most, a fiber containing a ramified point, contains two doubly ramified ones, and therefore $n \leq 4 $.
 Furthermore, notice that $n \neq 4$, since $G$ must be simple (and $\pi$ is irreducible).
 Therefore $n \leq 3$.
 Also, we have an isomorphism

-which proves that $Z$ is the disjoint union of $n$ copies of $Y$, and $G$ is cyclic of order $2$ or $3$. \end{example}
+which proves that $Y\times_XY$ is the disjoint union of $n$ copies of $Y$, and $G$ is cyclic of order $2$ or $3$. \end{example}

 The situation is more complex when the cover $\pi\colon Y \to X$ is not normal.
 Let $G$ be the Galois group of (the Galois closure of) $\pi\colon Y \to X$.
 Recall that, via Galois theory, the group $G$ identifies naturally to a subgroup of $\Sy_n$, up to conjugation.
 We compute the possible conjugacy classes for $ G \subseteq \Sy_n$ in the following lemma.
 When the degree $n$ of $\pi$ is large enough, $G$ is either the alternating group $\mathcal{A}_n$ or the symmetric group $\Sy_n$.
 There is an exceptional subgroup in degree $n=6$, isomorphic to $\Sy_5$ and transitive (such a subgroup exists because $\Sy_6$ has an outer automorphism \cite[Section 8.2]{dixon}).